Skip to main content

 Key Facts

-2. Projects: NLST (2‑m solar telescope, Ladakh), NLOT (segmented‑mirror optical‑infrared telescope), upgraded Himalayan Chandra Telescope (uHCT), and COSMOS 2 planetarium (Amaravati).
+2. Projects: NLST (2‑m solar telescope, Ladakh), NLOT (segmented‑mirror optical‑IR telescope), uHCT (upgraded Himalayan Chandra Telescope), COSMOS 2 planetarium (Amaravati).

-6. Department of Science & Technology (DST) and Indian Institute of Astrophysics (IIA) are the nodal agencies for execution.
+6. The Department of Science and Technology (DST) is the nodal ministry for funding and policy oversight.

 Background & Context